Adding configuration to a Property Editor

-This is step two in our guide to building a Property Editor.
-This step continues work on the Suggestion Data Type we built in part one but goes further to show how to add configuration options to our editor.
+This is step two in the guide to building a Property Editor.
+This step builds on part one and covers adding configuration options to the editor.

 ...